Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Evaluation

-We ran a structured survey to assess \emph{readability} and \emph{applicability} of CRAI-MCF.
-The instrument contained: (i) three A/B case tasks where participants compared the original documentation with a CRAI--MCF version for \emph{general}, \emph{medical}, and \emph{creative} LLMs (stimuli in Table~\ref{tab:stimuli}); (ii) judgments on procedural clarity and cross-module comparability; and (iii) a choice of preferred parameter granularity.
+We conducted a pilot practitioner study to gather preliminary evidence on the \emph{readability} and \emph{applicability} of CRAI-MCF.
+The study used a structured instrument with 3 components: (i) three A/B case tasks where participants compared the original documentation with a CRAI-MCF version for \emph{general}, \emph{medical}, and \emph{creative} LLMs (stimuli in Table\ref{tab:stimuli}); (ii) judgments on procedural clarity and cross-module comparability; and (iii) a choice of preferred parameter granularity.